 18.19.
 The main objective of the Appointments and Remunerations Committee is to support the Board of Directors in the exercise of its functions of decision-making or advisory nature associated with matters of appointments and remuneration of the members of the Board of Directors and Senior Management, and to monitor adherence to Corporate Governance regulations, periodically reviewing its compliance, Recommendations and principles (in those cases when this function is not expressly attributed to another Company's Committee).
-The Corporate Board and Governance is regulated by Agreement 100 of 31 July 2015 of ISA's Board of Directors, which fulfills the functions of the Appointments and Remunerations Committee referred to in the Country Code and those listed in Recommendation 18.19.
+YES The Corporate Board and Governance is regulated by Agreement 106 of 25 November 2016 of ISA's Board of Directors, which fulfills the functions of the Appointments and Remunerations Committee referred to in the Country Code and those listed in Recommendation 18.19.
 18.20.
-Some members of the Appointments and Remunerations Committee have expertise in strategy, human resources (recruitment and selection, hiring, training, administration or staff management), wage policy and related subjects, with a sufficient level to understand the scope and the complexity these subjects represent to the company.
-YES The members of the Corporate Board and Governance Committee are elected according to their profile and skills associated with the subjects under the responsibility of this Committee and as per the Committee purposes, including those listed in the Recommendation.
-2005-09-30 2015-07-31 18.21.
-At the request of the Assembly's President, the President of the Appointments and Remunerations Committee may report to the General Assembly of Shareholders on specific aspects of the work executed by the Committee, such as for example the monitoring of remuneration policies of the Board of Directors and Senior Management.
-YES Agreement 100 of the Board of Directors, which regulates the Corporate Board and Governance Committee, establishes that a function of this Committee is reporting to the General Assembly of Shareholders and addressing the issues raised to them by shareholders in matters of their competence.
-No request by the Assembly's President was submitted in the Ordinary Assembly of Shareholders held in 2015, as provided in the Recommendation.
+Some members of the Appointments and Remunerations Committee have expertise in strategy, human resources (recruitment and selection, hiring, training, administration, or staff management), wage policy and related subjects, with a sufficient level to understand the scope and the complexity these subjects represent to the company.
+YES Pursuant to the established in number 8 of title 3 of the Good Governance Code, the members of the Corporate Board and Governance Committee are elected according to their profile and skills associated with the subjects under the responsibility of this Committee and as per the Committee purposes, including those listed in the Recommendation.
+2015-07-31 18.21.
+At the request of the Meeting's President, the President of the Appointments and Remunerations Committee may report to the General Meeting of Shareholders on specific aspects of the work executed by the Committee, such as for example the monitoring of remuneration policies of the Board of Directors and Senior Management.
+YES Agreement 106 of the Board of Directors, which regulates the Corporate Board and Governance Committee, which also complies the functions of the appointments and remuneration committee, establishes that a function of this Committee is reporting to the General Meeting of Shareholders and addressing the issues raised to them by shareholders in matters of their competence.
+No request by the Meeting's President was submitted in the Ordinary Meeting of Shareholders held in 2017, as provided in the Recommendation.
+Nevertheless, the Board of Directors Chairman presented a report regarding the Board's functioning and it included the functioning of the Board Committee and Corporate Governance Committee.